Data governance is the collection of practices and processes that helps to build trust and transparency with the data assets of Ohio State.

 Data Governance Council

-Responsible for strategic guidance of the data goverance program, prioritization for data governance projects and initiatives, and final arbiter for decisions that cannot be resolved at a lower level.
+Responsible for strategic guidance of the data governance program, prioritization for data governance projects and initiatives, and final arbiter for decisions that cannot be resolved at a lower level.
+The current Data Governance Council membership list and charter are available for reference (login required).

 Senior executive responsible for data and domains within their organization who responds to high-level data issues such as a data breach.